 An individual who experiences any form of sexual assault, domestic violence or dating violence is strongly encouraged to seek immediate medical care.
 Individuals can undergo a medical exam to properly collect and preserve physical evidence of the sexual assault with or without the police's involvement.
 It is important to preserve forensic and other physical evidence that may assist in proving the alleged criminal offense occurred and such evidence may be helpful in obtaining a protection order against the respondent.
 Therefore, a medical exam should be performed immediately after the event, if possible.
 If a medical exam is not or cannot be performed immediately after the event, individuals may still obtain a Sexual Assault Forensic Exam (SAFE) within five (5) days of the sexual assault if law enforcement is involved and within four (4) days if they are not.
 With the individual's consent, the physical evidence collected during this medical exam can be used as part of a criminal investigation; however, an individual may undergo a SAFE regardless of whether he/she has contacted, or intends to contact, the police.
 To obtain a SAFE exam, contact Safe Austin at 512-267-SAFE.
-For additional information, see http://hopelaws.org/.
 An individual may also seek an exam from his or her own physician.
 The cost of the forensic portion of the exam is covered by the law enforcement agency investigating the assault or, in cases where a report will not be made to the police, the Texas Department of Public Safety.
 This does not include fees related to medical treatments not part of the SAFE.
 For more information about financial resources available for individuals who experience any form of sexual assault, please see the information about Voices Against Violence and Student Emergency Services below.

 An individual who experiences any form of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, that would be useful to university adjudicators/investigators or police.
 Reporting an assault to law enforcement does not mean the case will automatically go to criminal trial or through University disciplinary processes.
 If the police are called, a uniformed officer will be sent to the scene to take a detailed statement.
 A report may be filed with the police regardless of whether or not the accused was a CTX student.
 If a decision is made to make a report to the police, it is important to note that police jurisdictions depend on where the sexual assault occurred.
-If the alleged incident occurred on campus, a report may be filed with CTX PD by calling 512-313-3311 or in person at CTX PD office, located in on the Main Campus in building D, Room D-138.
-If the alleged incident occurred in Austin but off-campus, a report may be filed with the Austin Police Department, regardless of time elapsed since the assault occurred.
+If the alleged incident occurred on campus, a report may be filed with the Austin Police Department, regardless of time elapsed since the assault occurred.
 If a report is made to APD, a uniformed officer will be dispatched to the location to make a written report.
 APD contact information is listed below: